contentful/widget-sdk/docs/guides/testing-karma.md

 const myModule = await system.import('app/myModule.es6');
 ~~~

-To mock a single module property, import it and overwrite it.
+To mock a single module property, import it and overwrite it before you import the tested module.

 ~~~js
 const system = createIsolatedSystem();